 Theft of The Scream

-The Munch Museum is very lucky to have The Scream, because along with the Madonna, both were stolen in August 2004 by masked gunmen.
+The Munch Museum is very lucky to have The Scream.
+Along with the Madonna, they were stolen in August 2004 by masked gunmen.
 Reward money was offered, people went on trial, but nothing was found.
 Then surprisingly, in early 2006 the paintings were recovered.

-It’s considered quite a miracle that they were even found, because it was expected that the paintings would have been burnt to hide any evidence.
+It’s considered quite a miracle that they were even found.
+It’s expected in these kind of situations that the paintings would have been burnt to hide any evidence.

-As a consequence of the robbery, the museum was closed for 10 months to heighten up their security, which any visitor will be able to discover as soon as they walk into the museum – guards, surveillance cameras, and lockers are all part of the entry process.
+As a consequence of the robbery, the museum was closed for 10 months to heighten up their security.
+Now, as you walk into the museum – guards, surveillance cameras and lockers are all part of the entry process.
+You can’t blame them, eh?

-The Madonna by Edvard Munch is now reunited back to it’s rightful place- The Munch Museum in Oslo, Norway
+The Madonna and The Scream by Edvard Munch are now reunited back to their rightful place – The Munch Museum in Oslo.

 Interpreting the Emotion